kubeflow/community/proposals/939-oci-infrastructure-management/README.md

 `infra/timeline-30d`).
 The Terraform `expiry_date` tag remains the source of truth for decommissioning; labels are the visibility layer on top of it.

-In the Alpha phase, admins apply and downgrade these labels manually during lease audits.
-The `infra-activity` GitHub Actions workflow (`.github/workflows/infra-activity.yml`) automates this.
-Whenever an `infra/*` label is added, it enforces consistency: a new timeline label removes any other timeline label, and `infra/allocated` removes `infra/needs-allocation`.
+Admins apply the allocation and initial timeline labels when resources are provisioned; every subsequent transition is automated by the `infra-activity` GitHub Actions workflow (`.github/workflows/infra-activity.yml`).
+Whenever an `infra/*` label is added, the workflow enforces consistency: a new timeline label removes any other timeline label, and `infra/allocated` removes `infra/needs-allocation`.
 A daily cron job then checks, for each open issue carrying `infra/allocated` and a timeline label, when the current timeline label was applied.
 Once 30 days have elapsed, it replaces the label with the next-lower bucket and posts a reminder comment mentioning the PoC.
 The transition from `infra/timeline-30d` to `infra/timeline-expired` additionally notifies the Oracle Cloud Infrastructure (OCI) admins and KSC (configured via the `INFRA_ADMINS` repository variable) to trigger the renewal audit or Terraform decommissioning.

 ### Test Plan